How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 The first step in the pipeline is text detection using the CRAFT model running on the NPU.
 This model predicts multiple heatmaps, indicating the probability of the existence of characters and spaces between characters, as well as how skewed characters are in the image.

-Then, the textline detection algorithm implemented in C++ predicts the text lines and the bounding boxes for characters with structural information
+Then, the textline detection algorithm implemented in C++ predicts the text lines and the bounding boxes for characters with structural information.

 An example of textline and bounding box detection.

 Once this is done, the text recognition model running on NPU predicts the specific characters in the bounding boxes generated by the textline detector.
-Recognizing that some words and spelling may be incorrect due to conditions like distorted text or poor lighting, we run a spell correction model DistilRoBERTa running on CPU via OpenVINO.
+Recognizing that some words and spelling may be incorrect due to conditions like distorted text or poor lighting, we run a spell correction model DistilRoBERTa running on a CPU via OpenVINO.

 Managing a complex pipeline using different runtimes for serving